Jackda1917/auguststorm/README.md

 • More Historical starting Spanish Republican government for SCW
 • New timed idea boosting Spanish Reps
 • A lot more political events (hidden or not)
+• Add more VPs to strategic territories
 • New Surrender events chain : Soviet Bitter Peace
+• The loss of its African territories hits Italy UN (helps for surrender/switching sides)
+• Gibraltar or Suez control boost Italy UN
 • New Italian civil war event chain (RSI)
 • Added UN penaties when suffer too many casualties
 • Many other balance tweaks, historical fix, new events...